What Are The Different Types Of Depression?

 Major Depressive Disorder

 Major depressive disorder has varying intensities.
 It will last different lengths of time for each person.
+People with MDD will suffer from the typical symptoms of depression.

 Persistent Depressive Disorder